The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Lifespan: Lifetime

-Marble countertops can be an elegant design feature for your kitchen, but they can also be a practical choice, as they are typically durable enough to last a lifetime.
-That durability comes at a price, however—buying a new marble countertop costs between $40 and $100 per square foot just for materials, depending on the quality of the stone.
-This doesn’t include the installation cost, which can add thousands of dollars.
-Labor costs often vary based on the size of the job, individual contractor rates, and any additional supplies required.
+Marble countertops are an elegant design feature for your kitchen, but they can also be a practical choice, as they are typically durable enough to last a lifetime.
+That durability comes at a price, however—buying a new marble countertop costs between $40 and $100 per square foot for materials, depending on the stone’s quality.
+This price range doesn’t include the installation cost, which can add thousands of dollars.
+Labor costs often vary based on the size of the job, contractor rates, and any additional supplies required.

-After the initial investment, though, the countertops won’t likely need much upkeep or repair.
+After the initial investment, the countertops won’t likely need much upkeep or repair.
 Depending on the stone’s quality, the marble may need to be periodically resealed.
-Small repairs can often be done inexpensively using an at-home repair kit.
+You can often make small repairs inexpensively using an at-home repair kit.

 Canva